Bellum Jugurthinum: Hiempsal

 Hiempsal is the youngest of the sons of Micipsa, brother of Adherbal and cousin of Jugurtha.
 His role in the Bellum Jugurthinum is entirely secondary, although it is his behavior that provides the occasional cause for the beginning of hostilities between Jugurtha and Adherbal.
-For he, particularly prideful by nature, despises Jugurtha because he is the son of a concubine, and tries in every way to humiliate him, even siding with the abolition of the measures taken by Micipsa after his nephew's association with the throne.
-He thus demonstrates that he lacks the political intelligence, characteristic, on the other hand, of his father, and performs rash acts without foreseeing the consequences.
-Jugurtha, in fact, moved by wrath and fear, decides to have him killed, and sends some of his men to the dwelling where he is: Hiempsal, rather than honorably attempting to defend himself, dies by cowardly taking refuge in the hut of a slave girl, and his head, severed, is brought to Jugurtha.
+For he, particularly prideful by nature, despises Jugurtha because he is the son of a concubine and tries in every way to humiliate him, even siding with the abolition of the measures taken by Micipsa after his nephew's association with the throne.
+He thus demonstrates that he lacks the political intelligence, in contrast to his father.
+He performs rash acts without foreseeing the consequences.
+Jugurtha, in fact, moved by wrath and fear, decides to have him killed and sends some of his men to the dwelling where he is: Hiempsal, attempting to defend himself, dies by cowardly taking refuge in the hut of a slave girl, and his head is brought to Jugurtha.